- Search The Registry

-During a nineteen-month stay in Britain and Ireland, several of Douglass' supporters bought his freedom and assisted with the purchase of a printing press.
+During a nineteen-month stay in Britain and Ireland, several Douglass' supporters bought his freedom and assisted with purchasing a printing press.
 With this assistance, Douglass was determined to begin a Black newspaper that would engage the anti-slavery movement politically.
-On his return to the United States in March 1847, Douglass shared his ideas of The North Star with his mentors.
-Ignoring the advice of the American Anti-Slavery Society, Douglass moved to Rochester, New York to publish the first edition.
+On his return to the United States in March 1847, Douglass shared his ideas about The North Star with his mentors.
+Ignoring the advice of the American Anti-Slavery Society, Douglass moved to Rochester, New York, to publish the first edition.
 When questioned on his decision to create The North Star, Douglass is said to have responded, “I still see before me a life of toil and trials..., but justice must be done, the truth must be told...I will not be silent.”

-The North Star title was a reference to the directions given to runaway slaves trying to reach the Northern states and Canada: "Follow the North Star".
+The North Star title referred to the directions given to runaway slaves trying to reach the Northern states and Canada: "Follow the North Star."
 It was published weekly and was four pages long.
-It sold by subscription of $2 per year to more than 4,000 readers in the United States, Europe, and the West Indies.
+It is sold by subscription of $2 per year to more than 4,000 readers in the United States, Europe, and the West Indies.
 The first of its four pages focused on current events concerning abolitionist issues.
 Douglass supported the nonviolent approach to the emancipation of slaves by education and moral suasion.
 The New England Anti-Slavery Society hired Douglass as an agent, touring with Garrison and telling audiences about his experiences as a slave.
 Under the guidance of the abolitionist society, Douglass became well acquainted with the pursuit of the emancipation of slaves through a New England religious perspective.